louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

 - The `name` field is generated from the `location_code` if available, or from the individual components if not.
 - The BoxType configuration will be used to standardize box creation and ensure consistency across the warehouse.
 - For boxes with missing dimensions or weights, we'll implement validation rules to ensure data integrity.
+- We'll need to implement proper synchronization for the Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables to maintain the existing box and slot relationships.
+- The history tracking functionality will be based on the Historie_Stamm_Lager_Schuetten table structure.
+- The Lager_Schuetten and Lager_Schuetten_Einheiten tables will be used to synchronize current box inventory data.

 ## Progress Update
 We have made significant progress on the inventory management system: